nchurch/modern-cljs/doc/tutorial-05.md

 `by-id`, `value` and `set-value!` functions defined in the `domina` core namespace, which is the one we're going to use.

-The nice thing about domina `(by-id id)`, inherited by the underlying Google Closure library on which `domina` is implemented, is that it takes care of verifying if the passed argument is a string.
+The nice thing about domina `(by-id id)`, inherited from the underlying Google Closure library on which `domina` is implemented, is that it takes care of verifying if the passed argument is a string.
 As we anticipated, the `domina` core namespace offers other useful functions we're